Abbey Mills Pumping Station, Tideway, London

 — Pentagram

-The plaque will be cast in bronze and measure 595 x 595 mm.
-It will be situated on the boundary of the site, at a point along the Greenway and above the Northern Outfall Sewer, where the pumping station is visible.
+Cast in bronze and measuring 600 x 600 mm.
+It will be situated on the boundary of the site, at a point along the Greenway above the Northern Outfall Sewer, where the pumping station is visible, offering a public marker of both infrastructure and imagination.

 Italian Gothic style.
 Greek Cross plan.
 Yellow brick with red and blue brick and stone dressings.
 Slate mansard roof.
 Round headed windows with polychrome decoration.
 Larger central window to upper storey divided by elaborate cast ironwork.
-Elaborate timber door with foliated ironwork.
 Central octagonal domed lantern with round arched gabled windows to each face, containing case iron tracery.
 Elaborate wrought iron cresting to dome.
 Flamboyant interior or enriched cast ironwork.
-Central octagonal lantern.
 Elaborate carving of stonework outside and inside.

 — Grade II* Listing description